lexwilliam/Risuto/README.md

 All of the anime data comes from [MyAnimeList](https://myanimelist.net/) for anime detail and authentication with MAL account and using [JikanAPI](https://jikan.moe/) to call more data from MyAnimeList Website

 # Preview
+You can download the preview of the app in the [Release Page](https://github.com/lexwilliam/Risuto/releases).
+This app is still on alpha so there will be bugs and the look of will not be consistent

 <br><img src= "readme/home.png" width="240"></img> <img src= "readme/seachhome.png" width="240"></img> <img src= "readme/login.png" width="240"></img> <br>
 <br><img src= "readme/season.png" width="240"></img> <img src= "readme/myanime.png" width="240"></img> <img src= "readme/detail.png" width="240"></img> <br>
 Also available in Light Mode